-The majority of the new Ready to Work concept on the 1st floor of Bloom Clerkenwell was under offer by the end of the year.
+The majority of the new Ready to Work concept on the 1st floor of Bloom Clerkenwell is already under offer.
 Ready to Work provides 800 sq m/8,500sq ft of beautifully designed, managed and fully fitted space, with tech enhanced through the Symbiosy platform.